fosslinux/live-bootstrap/parts.rst

 curl 7.83.0
 ===========

-Curl is built in sysc because Linux must be running with support for threads.
-Curl requires musl 1.2.3 with thread support which was built at the end of sysa.
-Curl is built first in sysc so the rest of the packages can be downloaded.
+curl is built in sysc because Linux must be running with support for threads (which is not the case if kernel bootstrapping is being used). curl requires musl 1.2.3 with thread support, which was built at the end of sysa. curl is built first in sysc so the rest of the packages can be downloaded.
 Note that the tar file for curl itself was copied over from sysa because curl is not yet available to download it.